Causal Explanation for Reinforcement Learning: Quantifying State and Temporal Importance: Introduction

 Our proposed XRL mechanism addresses the aforementioned limitations as follows.
-First, our method is able to generate explanations that are inherently causal.
-To be more specific, in essence, importance measures used in associational methods can only capture \textit{direct} effects while our causal importance measures \textit{total} causal effects.
-For example, for the state feature $H_t$, our method is able to account for two causal chains: direct effect chain $H_t\to I_t$ and indirect effect chain $H_t\to C_t \to I_t$, while associational methods only consider the former.
+First, our method can generate inherently causal explanations.
+To be more specific, in essence, importance measures used in associational methods can only capture \textit{direct} effects while our causal importance measures capture \textit{total} causal effects.
+For example, for the state feature $H_t$, our method can account for two causal chains: the direct effect chain $H_t\to I_t$ and the indirect effect chain $H_t\to C_t \to I_t$, while associational methods only consider the former.
 Second, our method can quantify the temporal effect between actions and states, such as the effect of today's humidity $H_t$ on tomorrow's irrigation $I_{t+1}$.
-In contrast, associational methods, such as saliency map~\cite{greydanus2018visualizing}, cannot measure how previous state features can affect current action because their models only formulate the relationship between state and action in one time slot and ignore the temporal relations.
+In contrast, associational methods, such as saliency map~\cite{greydanus2018visualizing}, cannot measure how previous state features can affect the current action because their models only formulate the relationship between state and action in one time step and ignore temporal relations.
 To the best of our knowledge, our XRL mechanism is the \textit{first work} that explains RL policies by causally explaining their actions based on causal state and temporal importance.

-Note that humans seem to be more receptive to a contrastive explanation, i.e., humans answer a `Why X?’ question through the answer to the-often only implied-counterfactual `Why not Y instead?’ \cite{hilton2007causal,miller2019explanation}.
-Because our causal explanations are contrastive, it is possible that users may find our explanations more intuitive.
+It has been studied that humans are more receptive to a contrastive explanation, i.e., humans answer a ``Why X?" question through the answer to the often only implied-counterfactual ``Why not Y instead?" \cite{hilton2007causal,miller2019explanation}.
+Because our causal explanations are based on contrastive samples, users may find our explanations more intuitive.